Ask Dr. Dairy: What’s the Difference Between Full-Fat and Low-Fat Dairy?

 The primary difference between whole and fat-free milk is the amount of fat and calories.
 Whole milk contains 8 grams of total fat per cup and 150 calories, while a cup of fat-free milk contains almost no fat and about 80 calories.

 Federal dietary guidance recommends low-fat and fat-free dairy foods and also recommends limiting saturated fat intake to no more than 10 percent of daily calories.
-That means moderate amounts of whole milk dairy can be part of an overall healthy eating plan, as long as you balance your intake with other foods containing saturated fat.
+That means moderate amounts of full-fat dairy can be part of an overall healthy eating plan, as long as you balance your intake with other foods containing saturated fat.

 So, you can enjoy whole milk – which contains 4.5 grams of saturated fat per 8-ounce serving – on your morning cereal or use it in a favorite recipe, as long as you keep your overall calorie and saturated fat allowance in balance.
 If you’re following a 2,000-calorie eating plan, that means consuming no more than 22 grams of saturated fat per day.